How to make great TextExpander snippets (so that you will remember them)

 I use the prefix "tz" to define snippets for time zones.
 I use that mostly to setup meetings in Fantastical, which is capable of understanding time zone related abbreviations and expressions like CET, JST, or GMT-3.
 However, I have a hard time to remember the exact time differences between my place and people I am collaborating with or their time zone abbreviations.
 Therefore, I define snippets (starting with "tz") to "translate" places into time zones.
 For example, "tzboston" translates into "EST" or "tzjapan" into "JST".

-I have previously written about that on my blog post "How to deal with time zones".
+I have previously written about that on my blog post How to deal with time zones.
 I suggested there to use "@" as a prefix.
 However, if you want to use it on your iOS devices as well, you should changed it to "tz".

-> Tip> : If you have a lot of Skype meetings, for example, with Bob from Bosten you can set up a whole TextExpander snippet like > "meeting with Bob on %| at EST /work"> .
+Tip: If you have a lot of recurrent online meetings with specific people, for example, with Bob from Boston you can set up a whole TextExpander snippet like "meeting with Bob on %| at EST /work" .

 Use "f" for full names and for file naming

 This prefix has two uses.
-This is not the optimal solution, but it has been developed historically and so far I have not ran into any problems.
+This is not the optimal solution, but it has been developed for me historically and so far I have not ran into any problems.
 First, I use it to abbreviate long, complicated and mostly foreign names and, second, I use it for everything that is related to file naming.

-- Abbrevation of names: I have written about that in a previous blog on "My top TextExpander snippets for emails".
-For example, you can use "frob" to expand it to "R. Daneel Olivaw".
+Abbreviation of names: I have written about that in a previous blog on My top TextExpander snippets for emails.
+For example, you can use "frob" to expand it to the full name "R. Daneel Olivaw".

-- File naming: Having worked a lot in Linux based systems I am used to avoid spaces in file names.
-For example, if I want to add a date to a filename I use "fdate", wich expands into the current date into the following format "YYYYMMDD"(e.g., 20150215).
-Note that if I add a date in a normal textfile I would use the "ddate" snippet, which expands in to "month DD, YYYY" (e.g., February 15, 2015).
+File naming: Having worked a lot in Linux based systems I am used to avoid spaces in file names.
+For example, if I want to add a date to a filename I use "fdate", wich expands into the current date into the following format "YYYY_MM_DD_” (e.g., 2025_08_18).
+Note that if I add a date in a normal text file I would use the "ddate" snippet, which expands in to "month DD, YYYY" (e.g., August 18, 2025).

-I use it also the "f" prefix for my snippets to name consistently my files in my paperless workflow.
+I use it also the "f prefix for my snippets to name consistently my files in my paperless workflow.
 This makes it much easier for Hazel to identify the right files to act on them (e.g., to sort them into the right subfolders).

 Use "e" for email

-- "ework" email of my work
+"ework" email of my work

-- "epriv" for my private email
+"epriv" for my private email

-- "eblog" for my blog email (work.smart.and.be.remarkable@gmail.com)
+"eblog" for my blog email (work.smart.and.be.remarkable@gmail.com)

 Use "." for more complex snippets with fill-ins